p1co/UltraBot/README.md

+Note currently hosted elsewhere, contact if wanting it?

 # UltraBot

 A bot that responds to custom commands, certain phrases and keywords and possibly more in the future.
 Some useful functions include: